glu10/trough/README.md

 convenient, this approach brings with it all of the heaviness of a browser, as well as all of the visual noise of web pages.
 Trough takes a different approach by being based entirely around textual scraping.
 This is lightweight and allows users to decide exactly what they want to see, which is ideal for rapid news reading.
-Scraping has its own downsides, since scraping rules break when web designs inevitably change, and no collection of scraping rules could possibly be comprehensive.
+Scraping has its own downsides though, since scraping rules break when web designs inevitably change, and no collection of scraping rules could possibly be comprehensive.
 Due to this, Trough is primarily aimed towards advanced users who are willing to tweak and create scraping rules.

 #### But what about sounds/pictures/videos?
 These elements are commonly fluff in news reading and it is by design that Trough does not attempt to scrape or support